-The First Nations Children's Action Research and Education Service (FNCARES) is a partnership between the University of Alberta and the First Nations Child & Family Caring Society of Canada.
+The First Nations Children's Action Research & Education Service (FNCARES) is a partnership between the University of Alberta and the First Nations Child & Family Caring Society of Canada.
 Established in June 2012 by Dr. Cindy Blackstock, FNCARES is located in the Faculty of Education at the University of Alberta in Edmonton.

 FNCARES is committed to translating research on the structural drivers of disadvantage for First Nations children, youth and families into pragmatic, community-based solutions, and to involving children and youth in this process.
 We respect and support First Nations self-determination in research by engaging communities as partners and co-researchers in all stages of each project.
 We also hold numerous educational events throughout the year, including lectures, workshops, film screenings and panel discussions.